7 Myths About Divorce With Kids That Parents Should Disregard

 The problem with the idea that divorce should be kept from kids, particularly younger kids, is simple: Kids aren’t dumb.

 The best way to approach a child about an impending divorce is as a united front.
 Both parents should offer an age-appropriate explanation.
 The primary point of the discussion should be that despite the separation of the parents, the kid is still deeply loved.
 Moreover, it should be stressed that the child is faultless and that they have done nothing wrong to prompt the decision.

 It should go without saying, but this conversation should also be civil and free of the subtle barbs and backhanded comments.
 Again: Kids aren’t dumb.

 Myth 6: Babies Should not Stay Overnight With Divorced Dads

 The default position for many divorced parents of younger children is for mothers to keep children overnight, with father visitations only occurring during the daytime.
-The thought is that by a kid spending nights with a father, maternal bonding could be damaged.
+The thought is that if a kid is spending nights with a father, maternal bonding could be damaged.

 However, studies show that kids who have overnights with their divorced fathers as babies have much better outcomes later in life.
 This may not only be due to bonding.
 In fact, being a regular part of a child’s nighttime and morning routine helps fathers become better parents.
 Even better, overnights with dad result in stronger future relationships not just with the father, but with the mother too.

 Kids Should Always Know the Truth About a “Bad” Ex-Spouse